corneliana/all-in-one/Internet/3 - Cloud Computing/Understanding AWS/4 - Data Storage.md

 	- In general, bucket owner pays for all the storage and data transfer costs associated with the bucket.
 	- With requester pays bucket, the requester pays the cost of the request and the data downloaded from the bucket.
 Helpful when share large datasets with other accounts.
 ## Aurora
-MySQL and PostgreSQL-compatible relational database that offers the performance and availability of commercial-grade databases at little cost.
+**MySQL and PostgreSQL-compatible relational database** that offers the performance and availability of commercial-grade databases at little cost.
-It is fully managed by AWS, meaning AWS handles administrative tasks such as provisioning, patching, and backups, allowing users to focus on apps rather than database management.
+It is **fully managed** by AWS, meaning AWS handles administrative tasks such as provisioning, patching, and backups, allowing users to focus on apps rather than database management.

 It achieves high performance by using a distributed architecture that separates compute and storage, allowing it to scale out horizontally across multiple nodes.
 It also provides instant scalability with auto-scaling capabilities, adjusting resources based on workload demand.

 Compared to traditional relational database options like MySQL or PostgreSQL running on EC2 instances, Aurora offers **significantly higher performance, automatic failover, and continuous backup and replication across multiple Availability Zones, ensuring data durability and high availability.**

+Up to 15 Aurora Read Replicas in a single Aurora DB Cluster.

 ## RDS: Relational Database Service
-A managed database service, like having a specialized filing cabinet for the structured data that takes care of organizing, retrieving, and storing efficiently.
-RDS supports MySQL, PostgreSQL, MariaDB, Oracle, MS SQL Server, and Amazon Aurora.
+A **managed** database service, like having a specialized filing cabinet for the structured data that takes care of organizing, retrieving, and storing efficiently. **RDS supports MySQL, PostgreSQL, MariaDB, Oracle, MS SQL Server, and Amazon Aurora.**

-Backup for better performance and avoid disaster.

-RDS Proxy vs multi-AZ in terms of re-connecting to DB.s
+RDS Proxy vs multi-AZ in terms of re-connecting to DB.

 - Read replica
 	- RDS database can have up to 15 Read Replicas.